-The Medieval tour of Florence will let you discover the deepest soul of this city, with its towers, the city’s guilds in the church of Orsanmichele, the medieval Palazzo Davanzati, and Dante Alighieri’s neighborhood.
+The Medieval Tour of Florence will let you discover the most ancient soul of this city: the guilds, the tower-houses and Dante.
+We will see its towers, the city’s guilds in the church of Orsanmichele, the medieval Palazzo Davanzati, and Dante Alighieri’s neighborhood.
 This is a tour for those who want to get to know Florence a bit better, instead of only scratching the surface.
 It’s highly recommended for children and families.
 Florence is widely known as the cradle of the Renaissance.
 However, it is in the Middle Ages that the base for the flowering of the Renaissance art in the 15th century was laid.
 How was the life of a medieval merchant?
 Did people live with all the comforts of our modern houses?
 How long people could expect to live in world dominated by pestilence, war and food shortages?

 Firstly, we’ll tour together Palazzo Davanzati.
 It houses the Museum of the Old Florentine House.
 In the in the past it was the residence of the rich Davanzati family.
 Thanks to the Medieval Tour of Florence, we will discover the medieval way of life, when the houses were tower-shaped and therefore not very comfortable.
 At the time strolling along the streets was unsafe.
 The windows were not covered with glass and only the rich families could afford a well.
 A visit to Davanzati Palace is a proper jump back in time!
 Secondly, we head to Orsanmichele Church.
 It was originally the granary of Florence.
 It was later converted into a church under the patronage of the Florentine Guilds.
 They were also in charge of the maintenance costs and donated the statues of their patron saint.
 These statues are now located in the external niches.
 The Guilds commissioned the statues to famous artists, such as Donatello, Lorenzo Ghiberti, Filippo Brunelleschi and Giambologna.
 Walking along the narrow streets around Piazza della Repubblica, we can find the seat of some guilds by looking at the names of the streets!